Fiscalini Ranch Preserve is open and free for everyone to enjoy 365 days a year from sunrise to sunset.

-The Fiscalini Ranch Preserve offers miles of walking trails, featuring dramatic coastline, coastal prairie, seasonal wetlands, and majestic pine and oak forests.
-Visitors can access the Ranch and trails from several entrances, and the trail map features all of the designated Ranch entrances and trails.
+Fiscalini Ranch Preserve offers miles of walking trails, featuring dramatic coastline, coastal prairie, seasonal wetlands, and majestic pine and oak forests.
+The trail map features all of the designated Ranch entrances and trails.

 West Fiscalini Ranch Preserve